radiuszero/radiuszero.github.io/docs/index.markdown

 layout: home
 ---
+မင်္ဂလာပါခင်ဗျ။
 Hi!
-I am Kyaw Shin Thant, an undergraduate CS student at The Chinese University of Hong Kong.
-Even though I am majoring in CS, my current interests are in algebraic number theory and in particular, class field theory.
-I like to do olympiad geometry problems and play smash ultimate in my free time.
+I am Kyaw Shin Thant, an undergraduate CS student at The Chinese University of Hong Kong (CUHK).
+I am planning to switch to mathematics in the coming summer, and my current interest is in algebraic number theory.
+Prior to this, I took part in the International Mathematical Olympiad in 2019.
+In my free time, I like to solve olympiad geometry problems; my AoPS handle is KST2003, although I'm not very active more due to college.

+On this site, I'll occasionally post some interesting proofs and theorems that I encounter during my studies.
+I hope you enjoy them!